 What is a cardiac catheterization?

-Cardiac catheterization is a test that allows the cardiologists to learn more about the structure and function of the heart and related blood vessels.
+Cardiac catheterization is a test that allows the pediatric cardiologists to learn more about the structure and function of the heart and related blood vessels.
 This is done by measuring pressures and taking pictures within the heart.
 Based on this information, an intervention may be considered.

 Why is a cardiac catheterization necessary?